-A small batch of mashed potatoes made by cooking potatoes in milk and cream with garlic and seasoning, then mashed until smooth and creamy and ready in 30 minutes.
+A single serving of creamy mashed potatoes made by cooking Yukon Gold potatoes in milk and cream with garlic, then mashed with butter and stone-ground mustard.
+Ready in under 30 minutes.

 Cut the potatoes into quarters and place them in a small saucepan.
 Add the milk, cream, garlic, and coriander.
 The potatoes should be almost fully covered; add a little more milk or cream if needed.